 Basically, why is your character in this game?

-Bringing a character to life
+2. Bring the character to life

 After forming the character backstory, it’s time to move on to forming the actual character!